DBishal13/Road-Centerline/README.md

 # Centerline Calculation Notebook

 This notebook, `Notebooks/centerline.ipynb`, is designed to process a shapefile containing road polygons, densify the polygons by adding points along their edges, and then calculate the centerline of these polygons.
 The resulting centerlines are saved to a new shapefile.
+The notebook is based on the `pygeoops.centerline` module: [pygeoops.centerline documentation](https://pygeoops.readthedocs.io/en/stable/api/pygeoops.centerline.html)

 ## Prerequisites